ericzrinsky/discogs/case_study.md

 ORDER  BY artist;
 ```

 If your query was successful, you should now see "882" for the "Total rows loaded:" since it is likely that some artists had more than one album (or "Title") associated with them.
-Your results should also only display one column—"Artist."
+Your results should also only display the "Artist" column

 ![SQLiteStudio](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i38.png "UNION Query - Artists")

-This gets a us a little bit closer, but 882 is still a bit too unwieldy for us to work with for a **Spotify** playlist.
+This gets a us a little bit closer to our end result, but 882 is still unwieldy for a **Spotify** playlist.

-Let's dig into of the goals for this project:
+Let's dig into one of the goals for this project:

 * Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that excludes artists from my own record collection

-In order to accomplish that result, we need to compare the "Artists" column in "eric_records" to each of the other tables ("leigh_records," "steve_records," and "paul_records") individually, exclude the artists found in both the "eric_records" table and comparison table, and then add those results to a new table called "new_artists."
+In order to accomplish that result, we need to compare the "Artists" column in the "eric_records" table to each of the other tables ("leigh_records," "steve_records," and "paul_records") individually, exclude the artists found in both the "eric_records" table and comparison table, and then add those results to a new table called "new_artists."
 It sounds confusing, but it will make more sense after we run our SQL queries.

 Right click "Tables" in the "Databases" panel and then click "Create A Table."